shashankvish0010/shashankvish0010/README.md

 - Exploring best practices for designing databases and working with pOstgreSql and MongoDB.

 ## 💞️ I’m looking to collaborate on ...
 I'm always excited to collaborate on projects that align with my interests and expertise.
-If you have any exciting ideas or projects in the MERN stack or related fields, feel free to reach out to me.
+If you have any exciting ideas or projects in the full stack or related fields, feel free to reach out to me.
 Let's work together and create something extraordinary!

 ## 📫 How to reach me ...
 You can reach me through the following channels: